Install Commander One. Open the application.

 Activity Monitor acts as the default task manager on macOS.
 Launched with a convenient shortcut, it fulfills the basic functions you’d expect, like terminating apps that freeze or hang.
-Alternative apps, like a file manager for Mac, e.g. Commander One, can also monitor tasks, providing more tools than Activity Monitor.
+Alternative apps, like a file manager for Mac, e.g. Commander One, can also monitor tasks, providing more tools than Apple Task Manager.

 When you migrate from Windows operating system to macOS, you feel strange with the new platform and features, especially when trying to open Task Manager on Mac with the “learning by heart” shortcut Ctrl + Alt + Delete and nothing happens.
-So how to get to Task Manager on Mac and what is Task Manager Mac equivalent?
+So how to get to Task Manager on Mac?

 Pros